-Instagram is a great way to showcase your brand.
-More specifically, it’s a great place to flaunt your business’s creative assets, such as well edited videos, high-quality photos, and more.
+With over 1 billion monthly active users, Instagram is a great platform to use to showcase your brand.
+More specifically, it’s a great place to flaunt your business’s creative assets, with well-edited videos, high-quality photos and so much more.
 These are often the creative assets that can attract audiences to your business page while users browse elsewhere within the app.

 There is a sweet spot between having your bio best reflect your brand voice, while also ensuring that your bio is captivating enough to generate interest in whatever you are selling.
 As already mentioned, you should also incorporate specific keywords and hashtags into your bio while fine-tuning it.